2021 Shipment Delays and Surcharges

 U.S. (Domestic) freight:

-During 2020 a historic number of truck drivers retired (due to covid-19 and as over the past 2-3 years a huge increase in baby boomers retiring) plus due to covid-19 and a lack of interest, there was a historic decrease in new truck drivers.
+During 2020 a historic number of truck drivers retired (due to covid-19 and as over the past 2-3 years a huge increase in baby boomers retiring) plus due to covid-19 and a lack of interest, there was a historic decrease in new truck drivers being trained.
 (The average age of a truck driver is late 50's).
 As a result U.S. trucking companies are paying large bonuses to attack new drivers and hopefully encourage experienced drivers to come out of retirement.
+This issue is increased for fuel truck drivers.

-The result of those costs is freight companies are charging more to deliver goods.
+The result of those costs is freight companies are not only charging more to deliver goods but trailers are sitting waiting for drivers..
 Search Google or other search engines for "shortage of truck drivers" for more information.

-So far there has been no change to tariffs during 2021.
+So far there has been no changes to tariffs during 2021 (no new tariffs and no reduction/reversing of 2019-2020 increased tariffs).
 U.S. companies pay tariffs (taxes) to our government on all products they import as part of a import penalty.
 That increases their costs.
 The tariff on home decor items from China increased from 10% to 25% in early 2019.
 Many companies delayed increasing their prices hoping it would revert to 10%.
 Since that has not yet occurred U.S. importers are increasing their prices to cover most of that 15% increase.

-While most of our products are Christmas specific, and the planned December 2020 tariff increase for that category did not go into effect.
+While most of our products are Christmas specific, and the planned September 2020 delayed until December 2020 tariff increase for that category did not go into effect, some of our products are categorized tax wise as home decor or electronics.
+They were subject to the increased tariffs.

 Thankfully for our store, only items as fluffy owl figures which are considered year-round "decor" are affected.
 Our suppliers have increased our prices anywhere from 5% to 15% to cover the increased costs of the tariffs.